Keratoconus

 1. STOP RUBBING YOUR EYES

 Many patients with keratoconus have a long history of rubbing their eyes due to chronic allergy.
-This rubbing can severely worsen keratoconus.
+This rubbing, especially vigorous rubbing, can severely worsen keratoconus and should be strictly avoided.
 It is imperative that you stop rubbing your eyes if you have keratoconus.
 Topical anti-histamine drops such as Patanol or Zaditen may be helpful in relieving the chronic irritation and itch.

 2. CONTACT LENSES

 Most patients with keratoconus require specially fitted contact lenses to have good vision.
+However, some patients may not tolerate contact lenses and may require alternative treatment options.
 These contact lenses should provide excellent vision but do not treat the actual disease.
 Generally, specially trained contact lens optometrists are required to fit theses lenses.
 These optometrists have the specialised equipment and expertise to fit complex contact lenses for keratoconus.

 3. COLLAGEN CROSS-LINKING

-The procedure can be performed as an outpatient if you do not have private health insurance.
+The procedure can be performed as an outpatient procedure if you do not have private health insurance.
 This means you can maximise your medicare rebates with the medicare safety net.
-The MAXIMUM GAP you will pay for cross linking is $500 per eye if you have health insurance.
+If you have health insurance then Dr Cronin performs the procedure in a hospital to minimise the cost of corneal collagen cross linking.

 Dr Cronin uses the best collagen cross linking machine available.
 The revolutionary eye tracking technology in the Mosaic KXL2 topography guided collagen cross linking machine means that more energy is delivered to the steeper parts of your cornea.
 This personalised and customised treatment is individual for each person.
 It delivers better vision and better outcomes to more patients.
 Dr Cronin and his colleagues at QEI are the only surgeons in Australia with this amazing cross linking technology.

-4. CORNEAL RESURFACING AND COLLAGEN CROSS-LINKING (“ATHEN’S PROTOCOL”)
+4. LASER CORNEAL RESURFACING AND COLLAGEN CROSS-LINKING (“ATHEN’S PROTOCOL”)

-This involves using an excimer laser to “resurface” the cornea and remove the irregular astigmatism that causes the reduced vision in keratoconus.
+This involves using an excimer laser to “resurface” the affected cornea and remove the irregular astigmatism that causes the reduced vision in keratoconus.
 This is called a phototherapeutic keratectomy (PTK) and it leaves the cornea with a nice regular shape.
-Immediately after the laser resurfacing has occurred, the cornea undergoes collagen cross-linking.
+Immediately after the laser resurfacing has occurred, the cornea undergoes collagen cross-linking, which increases the number of cross links within the corneal structure, enhancing its strength and stability.
+So, can you have laser eye surgery if you have keratoconus?
+Yes!
+But not in all cases and you will need an individual assessment with Dr Cronin to assess your suitability.
 See a video of the procedure here.

 5. CORNEAL ALLOGENIC INTRASTROMAL RING SEGMENTS (“CAIRS”)

 In this procedure, a femtosecond laser is used to create a ring-shaped tunnel in your cornea.
 A small, similar shaped ring of donor corneal tissue is threaded into the tunnel in your cornea.
 This ring of corneal tissue improves the strength, rigidity and overall shape of your cornea.
 CAIRS is often combined with collagen cross linking to enhance the strengthening effect.
 CAIRS has many of the advantages of both Kerarings and other types of corneal transplants without many of the downsides.
+CAIRS offers tailored solutions for patients with keratoconus, providing personalized treatment options based on individual needs.
 QEI was the first clinic in Australia to offer CAIRS as a treatment and Dr Cronin regularly hosts surgeons from around the world to teach this technique.
 He even runs a website that is used by surgeons globally to plan their CAIRS procedures - www.cairsplan.com.
 Watch a video of the CAIRS procedure here.

 6. BOWMAN’S MEMBRANE TRANSPLANTATION

 Bowman’s layer is a tough but clear layer in the cornea.
 In a normal cornea it is approximately 10 microns thick but it is often weakened and degraded in keratoconus.
+Bowman’s membrane transplantation is considered for patients with progressive keratoconus who require additional corneal strengthening.
 In a Bowman’s layer transplant this 10 micron layer is delicately peeled from a donor cornea.
 A femtosecond laser is used to create a pocket in your cornea.
 The donor Bowman’s layer is then inserted into this pocket.
 This strengthens and stiffens your cornea.

 7. PLASTIC CORNEAL SEGMENTS (KERARINGS)

-These small implants are inserted into your cornea to pull the keratoconic cornea back into a better shape much like “CAIRS” as discussed above.
+Plastic corneal segments, such as Kerarings, are one method for treating keratoconus by reshaping the cornea.
+These small implants are inserted into your cornea to pull the keratoconic cornea back into a better shape, much like “CAIRS” as discussed above.
 CAIRS has completely replaced Kerarings as a procedure for keratoconus as it is safer and more reliable.

 8. CORNEAL TRANSPLANTATION